A Gift from Bob: Production

 Luke Treadaway reprised his role as James Bowen.

-Street Cat Bob reprised his role playing himself.
-The film is dedicated to the titular feline, as he tragically died in an accident in June 2020 (approximately six months after filming was completed).
+Street Cat Bob reprised his role playing himself, but died in an accident in June 2020 (approximately six months after filming was completed).
+The film's end credits carry a dedication in loving memory of Bob.

 Charles Martin Smith was selected to direct the film in October 2019, and filming began one month later in November 2019.
 Filming completed in early 2020.

 Music

 On 6 November 2020, an accompanying soundtrack album was released.
 A Christmas Gift from Bob—Original Motion Picture Soundtrack features music by Patrick Neil Doyle with songs by K.T.
 Wild.
-Three songs inspired by and written for the movie will appear in the film performed by lead actor Luke Treadaway and a fourth Coming Back To Me (Coming Home) – written and performed by K.T. himself – is played in the film’s end credit.
+Three songs inspired by and written for the movie will appear in the film performed by lead actor Luke Treadaway and a fourth Coming Back To Me (Coming Home) – written and performed by K.T. himself – is played in the film's end credit.

 Release

 Originally scheduled for a 2020 release in the United Kingdom, the release was pushed back to 2021.
-In October 2020, it was revealed that the film is to be released on DVD and Blu-ray, and selected UK cinemas, and will be distributed by Lionsgate on 6 November 2020.
+In October 2020, it was revealed that the film would be released in cinemas by Lionsgate UK on 6 November 2020.
+The film was released on DVD and Blu-ray over three weeks later, on 30 November 2020 by Lionsgate Home Entertainment.